Sunday, 10 June 2018

 Sunday within the Octave of the Sacred Heart - Third Sunday after Pentecost

 At Mattins the invitatory, hymn, antiphons and psalms are as on the feast of the Sacred Heart but the antiphons are not doubled.
 In the first nocturn the lessons are a continuation of the First Book of the Kings.
 The responses are of the Octave.
 In the second nocturn the lessons are from the Encyclical of Pius XI in 1928 that, inter alia, gave the feast an Octave.
 In the third nocturn the homily is from St. Gregory on St. Lukes Gospel.
 The Te Deum is sung.
 At Lauds the antiphons Unus militum etc are sung, as on the feast, with the Dominical psalms.
 The Office hymn is Cor, arca legem continens.
-After the collect of the Sunday commemorations are sung of St. William, of the Octave of the Sacred Heart and of the Octave of the Nativity of St. John the Baptist.
+After the collect of the Sunday commemorations are sung of St. Margaret and of the Octave of the Sacred Heart.
 The Suffrage is omitted.

 At the Hours the hymns have the Doxology Jesu tibi sit gloria, Qui Corde fundis gratiam etc. The antiphons from Lauds are sung in the normal sequence at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the versicle Qui Corde fundis gratiam is sung.
 The lectio brevis is of the Sunday, Deus autem.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. William, the third collect of the Octave of the Sacred Heart, the fourth collect of the Octave of the Nativity of St. John the Baptist.
+The Gloria is sung, the second collect is of St. Margaret, the third collect of the Octave of the Sacred Heart.
 The Creed is sung, the preface is of the Sacred Heart.

 At Vespers the antiphons Unus militum etc, not doubled, are sung with psalms 109, 110, 115, 127 & 147.
-The Office hymn is En ut superba criminum.
-After the collect of the Sunday commemorations are sung of the following feast of SS John and Paul, of St. William, of the Octave of the Sacred Heart and of the Octave of the Nativity of St. John the Baptist.
+The Office hymn is again En ut superba criminum.
+After the collect of the Sunday commemorations are sung of the following feast of St. Barnabas, of St. Margaret and of the Octave of the Sacred Heart.
 The Suffrage is omitted.
 At Compline Te lucis has the Doxology and tone of the Octave, the Dominical preces are omitted.

 Art: Jerome Nadal